Sponsored Links & Their Impact On SEO

 How Do Search Engines View Sponsored Links?

-Search engines, such as Google, have modified how they respond to these links all over time.
+Search engines, such as Google, have evolved their response to these links over time.
 Google carried out the “nofollow” feature in 2005 to prevent spam comments and user-generated content (UGC) on sponsored links.
-This property directs search engine crawlers not to follow or pass PageRank to the linked page, suggesting that the link is sponsored or paid.

-However, it is important to know the difference between the two types of these links.
+However, it is essential to understand the distinction between the two types of these links.
 The first category includes links marked with the “sponsored” tag, indicating that they are promotional.
 The second form consists of regular dofollow links you pay for, with no clear sponsored tag.

 • In 2019, Google added additional attributes to give more clarity.